-ISSUE ACTIVITY PROPOSED Growth impact - With medium growth predicted for the District we will continue to monitor and increased volume, works within the works programme to manage growth.
-Monitoring will inform volume, increased activity is required in years 4-10.
-This will also consider any mode shift increased cycling demand).
+ISSUE ACTIVITY PROPOSED Growth impact - increased volume, changes in use and new developments With medium growth predicted for the District we will continue to monitor and undertake works within the works programme to manage growth.
+Monitoring will inform whether increased activity is required in years 4-10.
+This will also consider any mode shift (e.g. increased cycling demand).
 In addition, work will continue on the spatial plan, which will develop master plans for Martinborough and Featherston and accessibility to services and other transit hubs as a focus Restrictions to travel of High Capacity Vehicles (HCVs) \$50k allocated to determine condition and priority to upgrade the structures to carry 50 tonne max loads.
 Works will happen outside the current LTP proposed funding.
 Negative environmental impact of road run-off Complete works (e.g. swales) to reduce impact of road run-off along with network resilience activities (Priority issue 3, above).